LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

       dynamic.

    specialization
-      A :term:`class` is specialized by defining a new class that inherit its predicates and possibly add new ones.
+      A :term:`class` is specialized by defining a new class that inherits its predicates and possibly adds new ones.

    source file
       A text file defining Logtalk and/or Prolog code.
 Multiple Logtalk